leanprover-community/blog/posts/lte-examples.md

   embedding_into_the_weak_dual p S G := rfl
 ```

-Although we will not explain precisely the definition of the condensed abelian group `ℳ_{p} S` which appears in the statement of the challenge (it is essentially defined as a union of limits as indicated above), we can nevertheless show that it is isomorphic to the condensed abelian group associated to `S.Radon_png p`:
+Although we will not explain precisely the definition of the condensed abelian group `ℳ_{p} S` which appears in the main statement of the challenge (it is essentially defined as a colimit of limits as indicated above), we do nevertheless show that it is isomorphic to the condensed abelian group associated to `S.Radon_png p`:
 ```lean
 example (S : Profinite.{0}) :
   (ℳ_{p} S) ≅